Moana 2: Plot

 Maui warns that Nalo's realm is deadlier compared to the mortal realm and that fighting him will spell certain death for mere mortals.
 Nalo's monsters ambush the group, damaging their raft and washing them ashore on an isolated island.
 Moana begins to despair, but Maui encourages her to keep on going.
 With Moana revitalized, the group plans to have Maui raise Motufetu so that Moana can touch it, as that is the only way to stop Nalo.
 Her crew repairs her raft, but when the group ventures forth to confront Nalo, they encounter a gigantic storm.

 Moana, realizing that Nalo is trying to stop humans from breaking the curse, asks Maui to lift Motufetu enough for her to touch it.
 Maui begins to pull up Motufetu with his giant hook, but Nalo strips Maui of his demigod powers with a lightning bolt.
 Moana, in a moment of desperation, dives into the ocean to touch Motufetu underwater, but as she succeeds, Nalo's lightning kills her.
 Maui jumps in after her body, and with a magical chant, summons the spirits of Tautai Vasa and Moana's ancestors, including her grandmother Tala, who help revive her as a demigoddess, with Moana gaining a wayfinder's tattoo.
 Maui, also regaining his powers as a demigod, finally raises Motufetu and helps Moana reconnect the people with the ocean.

-The crew returns home to Motunui, leading a flotilla of the peoples of the ocean, and a celebration is held in Moana's honor.
-In a mid-credits scene, Nalo plans his revenge and is about to punish Matangi for helping Moana, when the giant crab Tamatoa arrives to join his cause.
+The crew returns home to Motunui, leading a flotilla of the people of the ocean, and a celebration is held in Moana's honor.
+Meanwhile, Nalo plans his revenge and is about to punish Matangi for helping Moana, when the giant crab Tamatoa arrives to join his cause.